All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-Another high-light was going to the Denali National Park via a train.
+One high-light was going to the Denali National Park via a train.
 The sights were amazing and to get to the park in a train made it all the more memorable!
-I would highly recommend going through Alaska in a train, at least part of it.

 Jennifer Kaye xoxo